 Because active crossovers sound better!
 In fact, switching over to active crossovers was one of the best moves I ever made with my personal gear (aside from adopting an LDR preamp).

-Active crossover sound better than passive crossovers because they eliminate all of the disadvantages of passive crossovers.
+Active speaker crossover sound better than passive crossovers because they eliminate all of the disadvantages of passive crossovers.
 The advantages of active crossovers are listed in the table below.

 |Direct control of each driver by each amp channel||Inherently more complex|